 Secondly, Xylem’s real growth is coming from overseas.
 Just after its spin-off, Xylem changed its strategy and started looking towards key markets like China, the Middle East and South East Asia.
 Here, populations are growing and access to clean water is shrinking.
-Looking here, XYL has managed to score 13% organic revenue growth.
+Last quarter, XYL managed to score a 12% gain in adjusted net income.

-The shift to higher margined products and to the emerging world has helped XYL boost its cash flows, reduce its debt and pad shareholder’s pockets as well.
+The shift to higher margin products and to the emerging world has helped XYL boost its cash flows, reduce its debt and pad shareholder’s pockets as well.